zygimantus/dailyprogrammer/README.md

 write a program that can encrypt texts with an alphabetical caesar cipher.
 This cipher can ignore numbers, symbols, and whitespace.

 for extra credit, add a "decrypt" function to your program!

+## [intermediate] challenge #3

+Welcome to cipher day!

+Create a program that can take a piece of text and encrypt it with an alphabetical substitution cipher.
+This can ignore white space, numbers, and symbols.

+for extra credit, make it encrypt whitespace, numbers, and symbols!

+for extra extra credit, decode someone elses cipher!